22 epic things to do in Milton Keynes

 The Peak District was the UK’s first National Park and is now one of Europe’s most popular.
 If there’s one area to find that quintessential, British countryside view, it’s got to be in the Peak District, with its rolling hills, valleys, gorges, lakes and moorland.

 Taking up 6% of Scotland’s land mass, the Cairngorms are the UK’s largest National Park.
-As well as being home to some impressive wildlife and wonderfully rugged scenery, it is also heaven on earth for outdoor activity enthusiasts.
+In addition to being home to some impressive wildlife and wonderfully rugged scenery, it is also a haven for outdoor activity enthusiasts.

 The Pembrokeshire Coast National Park has some of the most beautiful seaside scenery in the whole of the UK.
 Instead of heading to the busier beaches of south west England, why not head to west Wales for sun, sea and sand?
 There are endless things to do and see, from cliff-top walks to ruined castles or even island-hopping.
 Wildlife enthusiasts can even enjoy whale, dolphin and porpoise spotting!